Articles

 Derriaghy CC (Northern Ireland)

-Derriaghy Cricket Club Football Club to give them their full name, are a club who play in the Northern Amateur Football League in Northern Ireland.
-They are based within eyesight of New Grosvenor Park, the home of Lisburn Distillery about ten miles south of Belfast.
+Derriaghy Cricket Club Football Club, to give them their full name, is an amateur football club that plays in the Northern Amateur Football League in Northern Ireland.
+They are based within eyesight of New Grosvenor Park, the home of Lisburn Distillery, about ten miles south of Belfast.

-In 1982, the long established Derriaghy CC decided to add a football section, initially joining the Lisburn League prior to becoming members of the Northern Amateur Football League in time for the 1987-88 season.
+In 1982, the long-established Derriaghy CC decided to add a football section, initially joining the Lisburn League before becoming members of the Northern Amateur Football League in time for the 1987-88 season.

-Reserve sections were added to Derriaghy’s portfolio whose first team home games being played at Seycon Park across the valley in sight of the home of Lisburn Distillery’s New Grosvenor Stadium.
+Reserve sections were added to Derriaghy’s portfolio, whose first team home games were played at Seycon Park across the valley in sight of the home of Lisburn Distillery’s New Grosvenor Stadium.

-By the 2011-12 campaign saw Derriaghy win promotion to add to their Division 2B title wins of 1994-95 and 1997-98 to reach the Premier Division, as well as lifting the Clarence Cup, the league cup of the competition.
-A seventh place league finish followed the following season.
+The 2011-12 campaign saw Derriaghy win promotion to add to their Division 2B title wins of 1994-95 and 1997-98 to reach the Premier Division, as well as lifting the Clarence Cup, the league cup of the competition.
+A seventh-place league finish followed the following season.

 Relegation was narrowly averted in 2016-17 and 2017-18 before a slight improvement twelve months later.
-Derriaghy were in fifth when the 2019-20 campaign was abandoned early after the outbreak of Coronavirus.
+Fourth place was achieved in 2021-22, before Derriaghy finished as runners-up in 2024-25 under manager Owen Forsythe.

 My visit